valkum/slick/README.md

 Available skins:
 ---------------
+- None
+  Doesn't load any extra CSS other than the basic styles required by slick.
+  If you are using individual slide layout, you may have to do the layouts yourself.
 - 3d back
   Adds 3d view with focal point at back, works best with 3 slidesToShow, centerMode, and caption below the slide.